slexisvn/query_engine/docs/03-optimizer/27-dependent-joins-and-decorrelation.md

                 -> Seq Scan on CUSTOMER as C
 ```

-An `=` became a `>` and the plan acquired a cross join against every distinct value of the correlating column.
+Replacing the key equality with the price inequality makes the plan acquire a cross join against distinct values of the correlating column.
 That relation has a name — the **domain** — and choosing whether to build it is the central decision in decorrelation.

+## A domain, worked by hand

+Suppose the outer rows have keys `[1, 1, 2]` and the inner values are `[1, 3]`.
+The subquery asks how many inner values are greater than the outer key.
+Its answer is 1 for key 1 and 1 for key 2.
+A domain relation `[1, 2]` lets us compute those two answers once each; joining them back yields three outer results `[1, 1, 1]`.
+Keeping the distinct domain as the final outer relation would incorrectly lose a row.
+This hand-computed example separates avoiding repeated work from preserving duplicates.

 ## What has to happen